Activities to Celebrate Presidents Month

 If visiting a presidential museum or library in person is not possible, you can visit one virtually by checking out content on the library’s website.
 Many presidential museums and libraries offer articles, curricula, and other resources you can download and use free.
-For example, the Jimmy Carter Library website (JimmyCarterLibrary.gov) is now offering a multi-disciplinary educational curriculum titled “The President’s Travels” with content for students in grades 2 through 12.
+For example, the Jimmy Carter Library website (JimmyCarterLibrary.gov) offers a multi-disciplinary educational curriculum titled “The President’s Travels” with content for students in grades 2 through 12.
 And the research section of the George Bush Library’s website (Bush41.org) offers online access to some of its print and audio-visual archives.
 Included in the visual archives are photographs from Bush’s life, including his time in public office.
 The photos are organized by topic, such as Various Campaigns, US Vice President, US President, and Presidential Transportation.

 Make a Presidential Monument

 Maryland teacher Michele Kinnear recommends that students create a presidential monument.
 Ask students to decide which president they wish to honor and explain why in a brief paragraph.
 Their next step is to brainstorm the monument.
 Ask students: Will you make a statue?
 Fountain?
 Museum?
 Park?

 Additional questions to ask are: Where will the monument be located?
 Washington, DC?
 The president’s birthplace?
 A landmark of an important event of their presidency?

 And finally instruct the students to determine what materials will be used.
 Marble?
 Brick?
 Trees?